A topic from the subject of Analytical Chemistry in Chemistry.

 The Role of Analytical Chemistry

 Analytical chemistry is the branch of chemistry that deals with the qualitative and quantitative determination of the composition of matter.
-It is an essential tool for many fields of science and engineering, including medicine, environmental science, and manufacturing.
+It is an essential tool for many fields of science and engineering, including medicine, environmental science, manufacturing, and forensics.

 Analytical chemists use a variety of techniques to analyze samples, including:

-• Analytical chemistry is used to determine the composition of matter.
+• Analytical chemistry is used to identify and quantify the components of a sample.

-• Analytical chemists use a variety of techniques to analyze samples.
+• Analytical chemists employ diverse techniques to analyze a wide range of materials.

-• Accuracy: the closeness of a measured value to the true value.
+• Accuracy: How close a measured value is to the true value.

 The Role of Analytical Chemistry